United Nations: Economic and Social Council

-The Economic and Social Council (or the ECOSOC) assists the General Assembly in promoting international economic and social co-operation and development.
+The Economic and Social Council (ECOSOC) assists the General Assembly in promoting international economic and social co-operation and development.
 It was established to serve as the UN's primary forum for global issues and is the largest and most complex UN body.
 The ECOSOC's functions include gathering data, conducting studies and advising and making recommendations to member states.
 Its work is carried out primarily by subsidiary bodies focused on a wide variety of topics.
 These include the United Nations Permanent Forum on Indigenous Issues, which advises UN agencies on issues relating to indigenous peoples, the United Nations Forum on Forests, which coordinates and promotes sustainable forest management, the United Nations Statistical Commission, which co-ordinates information-gathering efforts between agencies, and the Commission on Sustainable Development, which co-ordinates efforts between UN agencies and NGOs working towards sustainable development.
 ECOSOC may also grant consultative status to non-governmental organizations.
 As of April 2021 almost 5,600 organizations have this status.

 Specialized agencies

 The UN Charter stipulates that each primary organ of the United Nations can establish various specialized agencies to fulfill its duties.
 Specialized agencies are autonomous organizations working with the United Nations and each other through the coordinating machinery of the Economic and Social Council.
-Each was integrated into the UN system through an agreement with the UN under UN Charter article 57.
+Each was integrated into the UN system through an agreement with the UN under UN Charter Article 57.
 There are fifteen specialized agencies, which perform functions as diverse as facilitating international travel, preventing and addressing pandemics, and promoting economic development.
 (Note: Some sources identify seventeen specialized agencies, taking into account the three specialized agencies that make up the World Bank Group, which is now treated as one organization: the International Bank for Reconstruction and Development (IBRD), the International Development Association (IDA), and the International Finance Corporation (IFC).)